-This second-tier Bakersfield to Palmdale Project Section EIR/EIS analyzes the environmental impacts and benefits of implementing HSR in the area between the Bakersfield station and approximately 1 mile south of the Palmdale station.
+This second-tier Bakersfield to Palmdale Project Section EIR/EIS analyzes the environmental impacts and benefits of implementing HSR in the area between the Bakersfield and Palmdale stations.
 It is based on more detailed project planning and engineering than the first-tier analyses.
 This analysis builds, therefore, on the earlier decisions of the program EIR/EIS documents, as it provides more site-specific and detailed analysis.